-Mobbed by Local Children
+Mobbed by local children

-Our only stop of the first day of our Mekong River cruise was at a riverside village where we had a quick walk around as Kat talked us through the ways and culture of the inhabitants.
+Our only stop on the first day of our Mekong River cruise was at a riverside village where we had a quick walk around as Kat talked us through the ways and culture of the inhabitants.

-What seemed like all the kids in the village had been busy making colourful bracelets and were well practiced in following any visitors around hoping for a sale.
+What seemed like all the kids in the village had been busy making colourful bracelets and were well practised in following any visitors around hoping for a sale.
 I’m not sure how many boats a day stop here but Kat told us it was one of the only sources of income beyond trading anything they catch or grow in the surrounding area.

 Kat also mentioned that everyone in the village had contributed towards sending one person to college to study in the hope that they would come back and teach the children.
 Quite a lot of pressure on that one person we thought!

 Both myself and Kristina agreed that we felt a little bit awkward with this village visit.
 The locals just stared at us while we wandered around between their huts and then got back onboard our boat and headed off.

 It is fascinating to see how the people in these remote communities live and a stark reminder of the abundance of stuff available to us every day.
 However, the experience feels a little hollow and you just wonder what the locals made of us silly tourists.